oer4sdi/OER-KnowledgeGraph/README.md

 # OER on Geospatial Web Services (Work in Progress!)

-This repository contains all the materials used to create and publish an Open Educational Resource (OER) on Geospatial Web Services.
-The OER module provides a) some background information on Geospatial Web Services and b) technical guidance on how to use Geospatial Web Services within an Open Source Gis (QGIS), as well as an Open Source Server (GeoServer).
+This repository contains all the materials used to create and publish an Open Educational Resource (OER) on Semantic Web and Linked Data concepts.
+The OER module provides a) ... b) ...

 ### Content:
 The module is structured as follows